-Find out what you need to do as an executor and how to manage a will where the British Red Cross has been left a gift.
+Find out what you need to do as an executor in the UK and what your responsibilities are for a will where the British Red Cross has been left a legacy gift.

 The information on this page is for guidance only.
 It's not a substitute for legal or other professional advice.

-If we are due to receive a gift from the will you’re managing, get in touch with our legacy administration team and we can help you with next steps.
+If we are due to receive a gift from the will you’re responsible for, get in touch with our legacy administration team and we can help you with the next steps.

 Legacy administration manager